 Southwest Airlines bringing back nonstop service from Indy to Chicago Midway

-INDIANAPOLIS (WISH) — Hoosiers who want to visit Chicago but don’t want to deal with the “Mad Max” feel of the Dan Ryan Expressway or the overwhelming sprawl of Chicago O’Hare will soon have another way to get there.
+INDIANAPOLIS (WISH) — Hoosiers who want to visit Chicago but don’t want to deal with the “Mad Max” feel of the Dan Ryan Expressway or the sprawling Chicago O’Hare will soon have another way to get there.

-Southwest Airline is bringing back nonstop service from Indianapolis International Airport and Chicago Midway International Airport after a 5-year hiatus.
+Southwest Airlines is bringing back nonstop service from Indianapolis International Airport and Chicago Midway International Airport after a 5-year hiatus.

 The roughly 70-minute flight will run twice daily, year-round, beginning on Aug.
 5, 2025.